dateng2016/notes/voice_agent.md

 webhook -> rabbit mq ->

-My task:
+MY TASK:
-task executor -> service -> takes in phone number, json object, return the call IDo
+task executor -> service -> takes in phone number, json object, return the call ID -> DONE

 webhook -> only the ended -> get the call-state (boolean that indicate whether it is picked up by human or not) + call-id, publish to rabbit

 store the state -> when it is ended -> store whether it is picked up -> when